myrrlyn/apocrypha.es/priv/archive/1ipeb1.md

 common root, we need to take a look at the creation of Nirn and Mundus itself.

 According to the legends, Lorkhan envisioned Mundus when looking at the wheel of Aurbis.
-After convincing some of the Et’Ada to help him create it, they positioned Mundus at the center of said wheel.
-However, as we all know, Lorkhan was at this point already known as a trickster, and the other Et’Ada quickly lost faith in him.
+After convincing some of the et’Ada to help him create it, they positioned Mundus at the center of said wheel.
+However, as we all know, Lorkhan was at this point already known as a trickster, and the other et’Ada quickly lost faith in him.
 Most of them abondened Mundus, but not all.

 These that remained, known as the Ehlnofey, gave up most of their “godly” power